 The L, in the Gulf of Oman, were split into two.
-People on the west side moved to the Tigris valley.
-People on the east side moved to the Rann of Kutch valley.
-At that time, the Rann of Kutch was a fertile valley, not the salt desert of today.
+People on the west side moved to the Tigris.
+People on the east side moved to the Rann of Kutch.
+At that time, the Rann of Kutch was already populated with the L.

-The H were on the south side, along the Narmada delta.
-They moved along the Narmada to its headwaters, the Mt.
+The H on the Narmada delta moved along the river to its headwaters, the Mt.
 Trikuta of the Vindhyas.
 At that time, the Trikuta was surrounded by a catch basin with inexhaustible supply of rainwater.
 It was the headwaters to the rivers Yamuna, Narmada, Godavari, Mahanadi, Ken, and Sone.

-The H and L, the siblings in the Indus Fan, were separated into three groups: (1) Tigris river, (2) Rann of Kutch, and (3) the Trikuta lake in the Vindhyas.
+The H and L, the siblings in the Indus Fan, the coast line, were separated into three groups: (1) the Tigris, (2) the Rann of Kutch, and (3) the Trikuta lake in the Vindhyas.
 The separation was gradual, over thousands of years.
 They were aware of the rising sea levels.
 They took advantage of the lower cost of shipping by water.
 They were advanced civilizations.
 They knew that peace and prosperity was achieved only by fair trade.
-They were commerce-based civilizations.
+They were commerce-based cultures.
 Fair trade was their political philosophy.
 They invented boats, and built port cities all along the rim of the Gulf of Oman.
 They used boats to cut the cost of transportation.
 They invented boats, maritime trade, baked bricks, ports, warehouses, and urban planning.
 They had abundant food.

-The land of the Tigris and the Rann of Kutch was the L. The land of the Narmada delta was the H group.
-The Indus was a marginal land of snowmelt water, not a rainwater river.
-It was deliberately avoided.
-People lived only along the rainwater rivers.
+The land of the Tigris and Rann of Kutch was the L. The land of the Narmada was the H. The Indus was a marginal land of snowmelt water, not a rainwater river.
+It was used only as a source of raw materials.

 By 8,000 BCE, the seawater was about 100 feet below the current level.
 The Persian Gulf was not formed.
 The floor of the Gulf was at the then seawater level.
-It was still the Tigris river valley.
+It was still the Tigris.
 The port cities were built, at water level, along the rim of the Gulf of Oman.
 The maritime trade extended from the Narmada to Tigris.
 People lived mostly along the Tigris (L group) and Narmada (H group).
-The inhospitable Indus was avoided.